PhilMele/M1Project/README.md

    Leaving the design as is, there would be a "Email us" repeated 3 times across the row.

    To make this more aestheticly pleasing, these buttons are hidden at 768px and a single "Email us" button is displayed under the row.
-This is discussed further in <a name="cta-container">here</a>.
+This is discussed further [here](#cta-container).

    **Note**: As we prefer to invite people to pro-actively book calls instead of sending emails, the "Email us" form is less available.
 In screen size lower than 768px, only the "Book a call" button is available in "The Benefits" area.